 Ditch the kids and you’ll get to taste the fruits of Gerakaris Family Wines, where a New Zealand trained winemaker is using grapes farmed in the Western Cape to make Chenin Blancs and Syrah (open Wed–Fri 12:00–17:00, Sat 10:00–15:00 and Sun 11:00–14:00).

-The many projects and venues across the property, mostly in converted farm buildings, all sustain the Rand Epilepsy Employment Agency to ensure the organization can deliver much-needed care.
+The many projects and venues across the property, mostly in converted farm buildings, all sustain the Rand Epilepsy Employment Agency to ensure the organisation can deliver much-needed care.
 While there are plenty of other reasons to visit, doing good while you enjoy a day out makes it all so much sweeter.